 There are many factors that can lead your to success.
 Having low employee turnover rates and encouraging employee development in your are two of them.
 That said, great employee experience is a vital factor you must pay attention to if you want your to be on the track of success.

 According to Deloitte University Press, 80% of executives interviewed said employee experience is very important.
 This is true, but what exactly do we understand about employee experience?

 Employee experience is what employees feel, face, and are subjected to in an organization during the employment relationship.
 It is a compound of experiences that with the application process and end the moment the employee leaves the .

 We frequently talk about customer experience, but if your employee’s experience is often left aside.

 The overall employee experience encompasses all the aspects that interact with the employee directly or indirectly in an organization.
 For instance, the work environment, the internal processes, workplace policies, technology, and more.
 That involves the entire employee lifecycle — from the onboarding process to exit interviews with the human resources department.

 In addition, everything that has to do with the relationship between the employee, the organization, and other members of the staff is part of the employee experience — even small details such as the office’s physical environment.

 Why Is Employee Experience Important?

 However, to make all the previous aspects possible in an efficient way, you will rely on your employees.
-Employees are the workforce that will keep your company operating and going.
+Employees are the workforce that will keep your operating and going.
 They are the most valuable asset your organization can have.

-Therefore, making the experience that employees will have in your company a pleasant one is a top priority today.
+Therefore, making the experience that employees will have in your a pleasant one is a top priority today.
 Jacob Morgan, the author of The Employee Experience Advantage, showed that companies that invested heavily in employee experience were listed 4.4 times as often in LnkedIn’s list of North America’s Most In-Demand Employers.
 According to Deloitte University Press, the improvement of the employee experience in companies is a worldwide trend.